Updated on May 17th, 2022 by Aristofanis Papadatos

 Management recently stated that it will drastically change the terms of cooperation with the drivers of Uber, in an effort to render the company profitable.
 However, this is much easier said than done.
 If terms become much worse, they will provide an incentive to drivers to shift away from Uber.

 As dividends are funded directly from free cash flows, income-oriented investors should always check the free cash flow of their stocks.
 Uber has been posting negative free cash flows for an extended period, as it has been investing heavily in its business.

-In the third quarter of this year, its cost of revenues consumed 45% of revenues.
-Moreover, its marketing expenses increased from 30% of net revenues in last year’s quarter to 32%.
-Furthermore, R&D expenses grew from 13% of net revenues in last year’s quarter to 14%.
-While management does its best to limit all the types of costs amid the pandemic, it will certainly need to maintain high marketing and R&D expenses in order to maintain strong revenue growth.
+In the first quarter of this year, its cost of revenues consumed 67% of revenues.
+Moreover, its marketing and administrative expenses consumed 28% of net revenues, while R&D expenses consumed another 9% of net revenues during the quarter.
+While management does its best to limit all the types of costs, it will certainly need to maintain high marketing and R&D expenses in order to maintain strong revenue growth.

 All these expenses are necessary for Uber to remain in its growth trajectory but they result in negative free cash flows.
 As these costs will remain elevated for the foreseeable future, investors should not expect meaningful free cash flows for the foreseeable future.

 As long as Uber keeps posting losses, investors should not expect a dividend from the company.
 Even when the company becomes profitable, it will not distribute a dividend right away.
 As Uber is a high-growth company, its stock will be trading at excessive price-to-earnings ratios when it becomes profitable.
 Consequently, even if the company considers distributing a portion of its earnings in dividends, those dividends will be negligible for the shareholders.